U.S. Bank rolls out new branch formats for digital age

 "I compare it to that experience you get at the Apple store," he said.

-Employees can pick up and take tablets from the desks in the front to one of the two more private rooms on the side if a more lengthy or private consultation with a customer is needed.
+Employees can pick up and take tablets from the desks out front to one of the two rooms available for lengthier or private consultations with customers.

 "It's very different for bankers who are used to having their own space and their own office," Laliberte said.
 "Nobody really has their own office.
 It's kind of more free form."

-A new Roseville branch scheduled to open in early 2021 will have the new format, he added.
+A Roseville branch scheduled to open in early 2021 will have the new format, he added.

-The U.S. Bank branches on West Broadway and Lake Street in Minneapolis, which were damaged in the riots are being rebuilt, will also have elements of the new look and feel when they reopen.
+The U.S. Bank branches on W. Broadway and Lake Street in Minneapolis, which were damaged in the riots and are being rebuilt, will also have elements of the new look and feel when they reopen.